jecikpo/Tutorial-Sway-UniswapV2/PART-1-Pair.md

 ### mint Method
-`mint()` is used to provide liquidity for the pool and to obtain the LP token amount that represents the accordingly the amount of assets provided.
+`mint()` is used to provide liquidity for the pool and to obtain the LP token amount that represents accordingly the amount of assets provided.
 The method works in almost the same way as in UniswapV2 original Solidity code:
 - it expects that the new reserves are provided beforehand.
-The amounts should be calculated correctly so that they don't shift the `k` value and the LP doesn't lose unnecessarily one of the tokens.
+The amounts should be calculated correctly so that they don't decrease the `K` value and the LP doesn't lose unnecessarily one of the tokens.
 - it reduces the initial mint by `MINIMUM_AMOUNT` to prevent the infamous "first depositor" issue.
 - the LP tokens can be minted (and sent) to a specified address.